rifmj/protofolio/docs/reference/troubleshooting.md

 pub struct MyApi;
 ```

-## Getting Help
+## Getting Help 💬

-If you're still experiencing issues:
+If you need additional assistance, we're here to help! 🤝

-1. Check the [Limitations](limitations.md) guide for known limitations
+1. 📖 Check the [Considerations](limitations.md) guide for design decisions and approaches
-2. Review the [Macro Expansion](macro-expansion.md) guide to understand how macros work
+2. ⚙️ Review the [Macro Expansion](macro-expansion.md) guide to understand how macros work
-3. Check the error message carefully - it often includes hints and suggestions
+3. 🔍 Check the error message carefully - it often includes hints and suggestions
-4. Ensure all dependencies are up to date
+4. 📦 Ensure all dependencies are up to date

 ## See Also

-- [Limitations](limitations.md) - Known limitations and workarounds
+- [Considerations](limitations.md) - Design decisions and recommended approaches
 - [Macro Expansion](macro-expansion.md) - How macros work internally
 - [Validation Guide](../guides/validation.md) - Validation details